GitHub-Harrison/tic-tac-toe/README.md

 * I want to be able to play against a computer player.
 * I want to be able to see the board after each move.
 * I want to know more about the game before playing.
-* I want to play the game again and again.
+* I want to be able to play again at the end of a game.
 * I don't want a cluttered screen while playing.

 ## How To Play